Gluten-free is not just another one of those fad diets. This is a myth. A lie.

 Chances are you or someone you know follows a gluten-free diet because they have celiac disease or a gluten sensitivity, and perhaps you’ve imagined yourself following a gluten-free diet for health reasons too.

 It’s likely you or someone you know follows a gluten-free diet or has celiac disease, and perhaps you’ve imagined yourself following a gluten-free diet too for whatever reason.
-If you do venture into the gluten-free world, especially those of you doing it by choice (vs. having to because of a medical diagnosis like celiac disease), make sure you read this article to uncover the truth behind the gluten-free diet.
+If you venture into the gluten-free world, especially those of you doing it by choice (vs. having to be gluten-free because of a medical diagnosis like celiac disease), make sure you read this article to uncover the truth behind the gluten-free diet and celiac disease.

 Myth #1: A Gluten-Free Diet Will Make You Skinny